 A study from

 However, scientific studies have not proven that taking L-arginine supplements can treat ED.
 More research is necessary before researchers know the safety and effectiveness of this remedy.

-People should avoid taking L-arginine alongside prescription ED drugs, such as Viagra, as this combination can cause the blood pressure to drop too low.
+People should avoid taking L-arginine alongside prescription ED drugs, such as Viagra, as this combination can cause blood pressure to drop too low.
 It can also lead to headaches or flushing.

 That said, more studies are needed before researchers know the actual safety and effectiveness of this treatment.

 Side effects are usually mild and can include a skin rash, nausea, diarrhea, and heartburn.
-This remedy may not be safe for people with vascular disease, high blood pressure, diabetes, or liver cirrhosis, among other conditions.
+This substance may not be safe for people with vascular disease, high blood pressure, diabetes, or liver cirrhosis, among other conditions.

 Ginkgo biloba may increase blood flow to the penis, which could improve sexual desire and counter ED.

 It can also increase the risk of bleeding and may be dangerous for people taking blood thinners, such as warfarin (Coumadin), or those with other bleeding disorders.